pulumi/docs/content/why-pulumi/delivering-cloud-native-infrastructure-as-code.md

 Pulumi provides a platform to deliver cloud native infrastructure as code for any technology, any cloud, and any language:

-* Making multi-cloud, multi-technology targeting a reality with a consistent programming model in real languages.
+* Making multi-cloud, multi-technology targeting a reality with a consistent programming model in familiar languages.
-* Using the existing power of real programming languages to cloud native infrastructure and application delivery for huge productivity and collaboration gains.
+* Using the existing power of familiar programming languages to cloud native infrastructure and application delivery for huge productivity and collaboration gains.
 * Rewriting the rulebook on CI/CD by connecting application code and infrastructure code at the code base, unlocking new workflows to deliver cloud native infrastructure as code.

 Cloud Native development represents a step change in opportunity, and capabilities, for development and devops teams.
 Pulumi brings together those teams to ensure their success through huge productivity and quality gains with a Cloud Native Development Platform designed for every cloud evolution.